 Founded in 1946, American Finance & Investment Co., Inc. (AFIC) started by serving the financial needs of El Paso and has since grown to become one of the top property tax lenders in the state of Texas, with a complaint-free track record for over 65 years with the Better Business Bureau.

 We offer our clients an affordable, hassle-free way to ensure that your account with the local government tax office is paid in full and will work out a manageable repayment plan for you.
-AFIC can provide you with a quote within a minute by completing the form on our homepage.
-We can help you pay off your delinquent taxes and offer you the following benefits:
+AFIC can provide you with an instant quote by completing the form on our homepage.
+For qualifying properties, we can help you pay off your delinquent property taxes and offer you the following benefits:

 Rates as Low as 8.0% (8.51% APR*) $25,000 loan,